The application period for the 2018 HTA is now open. Thank you for your interest!

 The Grand Canyon Flight Crew provides safe and practical training opportunities for helicopter managers and helicopter crew members from all agencies to ascertain or increase their aviation knowledge and experience in a professional and educational atmosphere.

-The 2016 fire season at the Grand Canyon National Park saw in increase in managed and suppression wildfires.
-Through the Academy we continued to provide students with the opportunity to work on advancing qualifications and position task books during the fire season.
-We taught 18 students formally and took additional trainees while on the road to the Northern Rockies.
-Students and trainees performed a variety of operations such as medical emergencies, wildland fires, and continuous project work associated with the Park’s maintenance plans.
+The Southwest and Grand Canyon National Park had a busy and long fire season.
+With an increase in large incidents and managed wildfires, we were able to provide students with many opportunities to work on advancing qualifications and position task books during the fire season.
+We taught 14 students formally and took 9 additional trainees while on the road to Region 3, the Great Basin, and Northern California.
+Students and trainees performed a variety of operations such as medical emergencies, wildland fires, and continuous project and utility work associated with the park’s maintenance.
 All the students performed well and gained valuable experience in aviation and helicopter operations.

 The application process is open for the summer of 2018 for any prospective students.
 Our staff is looking forward to working with the next students.
 We hope to learn from our students as much as we impart to them.
 Good luck to the future applicants!